CornyShawny/11SE-Task-1/PROJECT_DEVELOPMENT.md

 - **User Requirements**

 What does the user need to be able to do?
 List all specifications here.
 The user must be able to view the data from the API.
+There will be an input where the user can enter whatever city they want.
+If the data can be retrieved from the API, it will display the weather info, otherwise it will return an error.

 - **Inputs & Outputs**

 What inputs will the system need to accept and what outputs will it need to display?
-It needs to accept the requests from the user and display the request.
+It needs to accept the input and requests from the user and display the weather temperatures in their inputted city, including the temperature and weather condition.

 - **Core Features**